Born Free works in India and Thailand to protect and conserve tigers in their natural habitat.

 It is hard, committed and long-term work, and we haven’t much time left.
 The good news is that we’re making progress.
 For example, in the last 10 years, tiger numbers have increased to a population of 500 across the Satpuda landscape in India.

 Wild tiger populations are on the brink of extinction in many countries across Asia.
 Over the last century, tiger numbers in Asia have collapsed by 96%, from 100,000 to fewer than 4,000 left in the wild today.

 Instantly recognisable as one of nature’s most charismatic and revered animals, and promoted in cultures the world over, the tiger is also persecuted and killed with alarming prejudice and brutality.

 Tigers are threatened by habitat loss resulting from mining, logging, farming, palm oil plantations, settlements, roads and railways.
-Many large tracts of forest are now devoid of wild prey and no longer able to sustain wild tigers.
+Many large tracts of forest are now devoid of wild prey and are no longer able to sustain wild tigers.